Genetics and Immune Disorders

 Complications of primary immune deficiency and genetic immune disorders include:

-To diagnose genetic immune disorders, health care providers:
+To diagnose genetic immune disorders, your healthcare providers should do the following:

 Review your personal and family medical history

 Preventing infection.
 People who have immune disorders must work hard to avoid

 infection.
 Basic hygiene, such as hand washing, is very important.
 But it is

 also important to limit contact with crowds or people who have colds and illnesses.